nmichlo/pydependance/README.md

 ----------------------

 ## Configuration

+_Check the [pyproject.toml](./pyproject.toml) for detailed explanations of various config options and a working example of `pydependence` applied to itself._

 It is recommended to specify the config inside your projects existing `pyproject.toml` file, however, pydepedence will override whatever is specified here if a `.pydependence.cfg`